smalot/drush-cerbere/README.md

 * Add error handler on hacked plugin
 * Add logging on hacked plugin
 * Add unit tests on hacked plugin
+* Add cache and option in command line to disable it (archives / hash file)

 # Credits